DachshundMango/delivery-cadet-challenge/README.md

 ### Why PostgreSQL?
 - Robust support for complex joins and window functions
-- Better performance for analytical queries than SQLite
+- Better performance for analytic queries than SQLite
 - Production-ready with ACID compliance
 - Docker makes setup trivial